 Miller says in the film: “When you have dreams, you know when they come from the creator.
 As any recovered alcoholic, I made believe that I didn’t get it.
 I tried to put it out of my mind, yet it’s one of those dreams that bothers you night and day.”

-Now, four years later, embracing the message of the dream, Jim and a group of riders retrace the 330-mile route of his dream on horseback from Lower Brule, South Dakota to Mankato, Minnesota to arrive at the hanging site on the anniversary of the execution.
+After four years later, embracing the message of the dream, Jim and a group of riders retraced the 330-mile route of his dream on horseback from Lower Brule, South Dakota to Mankato, Minnesota to arrive at the hanging site on the anniversary of the execution.
 Miller added: “We can’t blame the wasi’chus [greedy people] anymore.
 We’re doing it to ourselves.
 We’re selling drugs.
 We’re killing our own people.
 That’s what this ride is about, is healing.”

 Dakota 38, Documentary Directed By Silas Hagerty from Smooth Feather Productions, 2012